porterjamesj/virtualenvwrapper.el/README.md

 ### Automatically activating a virtualenv in a particular project

-Its also common to want to have a virtualenv automatically activated when you open a file in a certain project.
+It's also common to want to have a virtualenv automatically activated when you open a file in a certain project.
 This mode provides no special way to do this because once again Emacs has already done it in the form of